jeannjeann/sw25-fvtt/docs/MANUAL-en.md

   - Languages can be created, edited, and deleted.
   - You can check the "Conversation "Reading" checkbox.
 - Settings (upper right)
   - This is where you can enter data.
-The data will be reflected in the header section.
-  - Experience gained is the field for entering the total experience value.
-It is reflected in the skill column.
   - You can set the initial Class values for certain items.
 - Appearance, career, and other notes column (bottom)
   - This is a field for free description.